irublev/pgmex-blog/_posts/2017/2017-09-28-performance-comparison-of-postgresql-connectors-in-matlab-part-II.md

 There are three important parameters set via **setdbprefs** function.
 They determine the format, in which **Matlab Database Toolbox** returns results of data retrieval.
 Their names are **DataReturnFormat**, **NullNumberRead** and **NullStringRead**.
-The parameter **DataReturnFormat**, defines the way data is represented in Matlab, and can take three possible values: 'cellarray', 'numeric', and 'structure'.
+The parameter **DataReturnFormat** defines the way data is represented in Matlab, and can take three possible values: 'cellarray', 'numeric', and 'structure'.

 If **DataReturnFormat** equals